monoshizmkhan/monoshizmkhan/index.md

 <div id="Home" class="tabcontent">
   <p style="font-size: 155%"><b>Hello There!</b></p>
   <p style="font-size: 135%">
   My name is Monoshiz Mahbub Khan.
-I will be starting my PhD in Computing and Information Sciences at Rochester Institute of Technology in Fall 2021.
+I am a student in the PhD in Computing and Information Sciences program at Rochester Institute of Technology, having started in Fall 2021.
+I am also a graduate research assistant under <a href="https://zhe-yu.github.io/">Professor Zhe Yu</a> at <a href="https://github.com/hil-se/hil-se/blob/main/README.md">hil-se lab</a>..
 I am from Dhaka, Bangladesh.
 I completed my B.Sc. from the department of Computer Science and Engineering, University of Dhaka in 2020.
-  This page exists to showcase some of the coursework projects and research projects I completed.
   </p>
 </div>